SIGN UP FOR MY FREE EMAIL NEWSLETTER AND NEVER MISS ANOTHER DELICIOUS FAMILY-FRIENDLY RECIPE

 Can I use the Kool-Aid Powder that already has sugar in it?
 The kind that comes in a canister?

 Any berry-flavored packet will work.
-In Germany, I have only been able to find cherry-flavored Kool-aid.
-If I could find strawberry, I would use that when I make strawberry desserts.
+In Germany, I have only been able to find cherry-flavored Kool-Aid.
+If I could find the strawberry flavor, I would use that when I make strawberry desserts.
 If I could find raspberry, I would use that when I make raspberry desserts.
-If you have access to a wide variety of Kool-aid flavors, pick the same flavor as the fruit you are using.
+If you have access to a wide variety of Kool-Aid flavors, pick the same flavor as the fruit you are using.

 Why does the water need to be cold?

-When mixing water with cornstarch it is always best to use cold, otherwise, you risk the chance of the corn starch clumping.
+When mixing water with cornstarch, it is always best to use cold water.
+Otherwise, you risk the chance of the cornstarch clumping.

 How many servings does this make?

-This (before adding fruit) will make about four half-cup servings.
-After adding fruit it will make about 8 half-cup servings.
+Before adding fruit, this recipe will make about four half-cup servings.
+After adding the fruit, it will make about eight half-cup servings.

 Can I use this recipe to make fresh pie filling?

-Yes, you definitely can, you just need to reduce the amount of water to 1 3/4 cup instead of 2 cups.
+Yes, you definitely can.
+You just need to reduce the amount of water to 1 3/4 cups instead of 2 cups.
 Make sure to add the fruit in while it is still warm, and pour it directly into your prepared pie crust.

 a large sheet cake with strawberries and cream cheese frosting underneath Homemade Danish Dessert